LinkedIn company pages & fleet employees: Where is everybody?

 - Review company firmographics data if you have it: annual revenue, etc.

 - Dig into the websites and Facebook pages.
 Look for obvious signs like drone photos that show warehouses with trucks lined up at loading bays.
+Many companies show photos with a proud line-up of their shiny vehicles.
+Another tip to find photos: Search the company in Google then click “Images.”

 - See if the company serves many enterprise commercial clients and large projects.
+You need company infrastructure and a leadership team to serve these customers.

 - See how many locations they have.